The slave market

 His last journey was searching for the source of the River Nile.
 But he got sick and on 1st May 1873 died of malaria and dysentery at Chitambo village, now northern Zambia.
 His loyal African servants and companions, Abdullah Susi and James Chumah found him dead.

 David loved Africa so much that he ordered to Susi and Chumah to remove his heart and bury it in the African soil after his death.
-And they really buried David’s heart under the tree at the spot where he died.
+And they really buried David’s heart under the tree at the spot where he died, in Chitambo village.
 They embalmed his body and carried it to the coast and, after a difficult journey, his body arrived in England.
-David Livingston was buried in Westminster Abbey on April 18, 1874, after a great Victorian funeral.
+Finally, David Livingston was buried in Westminster Abbey on April 18, 1874, after a great Victorian funeral.

 Abolition of slavery